mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 One of the key things to consider when producing any design asset or library that will be used by others is to ensure the usability of your files.
 A lot of time was spent naming things in a common sense manner and ensuring a logical, human readable structure of the document.

-We didn't get it right immediately, initially opting to go for a naming convention that matches the names of things in the code, but this was ultimately discarded in favour of something friendlier, and easy to move through at a glance.
+We didn't get it right immediately, initially opting to go for a naming convention was very front-end centric, but this was ultimately discarded in favour of something friendlier, and easy to move through at a glance.

 <figure>
   <img src="/_assets/img/case-study__email__symbols.jpg" />